kifi/franz/README.md

-__Franz__ is a simple reactive-ish Scala wrapper around Amazons SQS persitent message queue.
+__Franz__ is a simple reactive-ish Scala wrapper around the Amazons SQS persitent message queue service.

 #Initialization
 First you will need an instance of the trait ```SQSClient```.
 The only currently available implementation is ```SimpleSQSClient```, which has three constructors